 At the time of the fellowship application submission, recipients must be currently a: graduate student, a postdoctoral scholar, or within ten years of the date they concluded their last formal training in a biological, medical, or related field.
 Current, full-time government employees are not eligible to apply.
 Individuals working as part of a government-sponsored facility (e.g., academic collaborations, federal fellowship recipients) should confirm with their agency/institution for participatory approval prior to applying.

-Submission: Submission files should include two documents.
-(1) A cover letter with personal statement describing how participating in the FASEB Capitol Hill Day fits into the applicant’s overall training and career goals.
-(2) A letter of reference from an individual who is familiar with the candidate's research career.
+Submission: Submission files should include the following documents: (1) cover letter with personal statement describing how participating in the FASEB Capitol Hill Day fits into the applicant’s overall training and career goals; (2) letter of reference from an individual who is familiar with the candidate's research career; (3) curriculum vitae.

 Judging Criteria: The Fellowship recipient will be selected by the BDRP Public Affairs Committee based on the criteria described under “Eligibility.”
 Current career status and effect on career development should be taken under consideration in the judging process (i.e. graduate student vs. postdoctoral fellow vs. young investigator).

 Award Deadline: Applicants should submit all required materials to BDRP Headquarters no later than December 1.

 Contact Individual(s): The current year chair of the Public Affairs Committee will serve as the primary point of contact.
 Applications should be emailed to BDRP@birthdefectsresearch.org with "FASEB Howard Garrison Public Affairs Fellowship Application" noted in the Subject Line of the cover email.